harnen/p2p-service-discovery/doc/specs.md

 discoverable under that topic.
 Depending on the needs of the application, a node can advertise multiple topics or no topics at all.
 Every node participating in the discovery protocol acts as an 'advertisement medium', meaning that it accepts topic ads from other nodes and later returns them to nodes searching for the same topic, keeping an extra topic table (in addition to the Kademlia neighbours table) tracking their neighbors by topic index.

+In this document we describe the design of the new topics system designed for Discv5.
+The design has been based in the requirements described in [this document](https://github.com/ethereum/devp2p/blob/master/discv5/discv5-rationale.md), along with the requirements defined [here](docs/requirements).

 In the following we describe the specification of this new Topic or Service Discovery by describing the terms and the different mechanisms used in the protocol: Topic Table, Topic Advertisement and Topic Search.